RosettaCommons/documentation/internal_documentation/RosettaAcademy.md

 The main RosettaCommons page is https://www.rosettacommons.org/.
 There is a Forum available on this page where you can post questions or look for answers for your specific problem (https://www.rosettacommons.org/forum).

-# 4. TODO: Course material
+# 4. Course material
-* Stanford lecture
-* Ora's/Orly's lectures
-* Brian Kuhlman's course
-* Jeff's lecture
+There is course material available from several labs who gave lectures about Rosetta.
+The material can be found on github under teaching resources: https://github.com/RosettaCommons/teaching_resources

 # 5. Rosetta for users